The Cost of Complex Care | The Good Care Group

 In-house clinical experts

-We have a dedicated team of in-house clinical experts.
-This includes a specialist consultant nurse.
-Our management team consists of nursing professionals.
-They guide our carers to provide safe and effective nurse-led care at home.
+We have a dedicated team of in-house clinical experts including an Admiral Nurse and Clinical Lead.
+They both work closely together to guide our carers to provide safe and effective nurse-led care at home.

 A fully-managed service